 However, a lot of new puppy parents can be clouded in delight, often forgetting some of the vital considerations before buying a puppy.

 So, here at Squishface, we’ve put together the ultimate dog checklist for you!
-After falling in love with Mable and bringing her home, there’s aspects of dog-parenting we never considered.
-So, now we’ve got the T-shirt, it’s your turn.
+After falling in love with Mavis and bringing her home, there’s aspects of dog-parenting we never considered.
+S now that we’ve got the T-shirt, it’s your turn.

 1. Firstly: Breed Basics

-You need to research breeds before simply buying the first baby that gives you puppy eyes.
+You need to research breeds and learn new puppy basics before simply buying the first baby that gives you puppy eyes.

 This is because each breed brings its own requirements of care, space, exercise, diet and attention.
 Although all dogs go to heaven, you’d be forgiven for thinking they all need the same cookie-cutter care sheet.